kris-classes/restart-s1-2022/utils.md

 ### Add your name below and the 3 utilities you'll be presenting.

-* Matthew Reynolds.
-The 3 utils are 'googlr' not an ELF file and couldn't get it to work - swapped to 'atop', 'gitmux' and 'nnn'
+* Matthew Reynolds. 'googlr' is not an ELF file and couldn't get it to work - The 3 utils are 'atop', 'gitmux' and 'nnn'
 * Kumar .
 The 3 utils are bmon, fd and isitup
 * Soul - ranger, mpv & mpd (if can get working)
 * Joe Zhu. image-scraper, imgp and tiv（the last one is not in the list but it's cool）